hashicorp/vault-client-go/docs/IdentityApi.md

 	}

 	name := "name_example" // string | Name of the provider
-	resp, err := client.Identity.OidcProviderAuthorize(
+	codeChallengeMethod := "codeChallengeMethod_example" // string | The method that was used to derive the code challenge.
+The following methods are supported: 'S256', 'plain'.
+Defaults to 'plain'. (defaults to "plain") scope := "scope_example" // string | A space-delimited, case-sensitive list of scopes to be requested.
+The 'openid' scope is required. state := "state_example" // string | The value used to maintain state between the authentication request and client. redirectUri := "redirectUri_example" // string | The redirection URI to which the response will be sent. codeChallenge := "codeChallenge_example" // string | The code challenge derived from the code verifier. maxAge := int32(56) // int32 | The allowable elapsed time in seconds since the last time the end-user was actively authenticated. clientId := "clientId_example" // string | The ID of the requesting client. responseType := "responseType_example" // string | The OIDC authentication flow to be used.
+The following response types are supported: 'code' nonce := "nonce_example" // string | The value that will be returned in the ID token nonce claim after a token exchange. resp, err := client.Identity.OidcProviderAuthorize(
 		context.Background(),
 		name,
+		codeChallengeMethod,
+		scope,
+		state,
+		redirectUri,
+		codeChallenge,
+		maxAge,
+		clientId,
+		responseType,
+		nonce,
 		vault.WithToken("my-token"),
 	)
 	if err != nil {